 - The prevalence and patterns of health disparities among affected subpopulations, and the development and testing of new approaches to intervention.

 ARSH is part of the Institute for the Study of Human Service, Health and Justice located in the Division of Applied Interdisciplinary Studies.
-The Center is headed by Drs.
-Steven P. Kurtz (Ph.D., Sociology from Florida International University) and Hilary L. Surratt (Ph.D., Psychology from the City University of New York).
-In addition to the central research office in Coral Gables, Florida, ARSH maintains two field offices that house the day-to-day operations of extramurally funded grants -- one in Miami Beach, and one in Wilton Manors (a suburb of Ft.
-Lauderdale).
+The Center is headed by Dr. Steven P. Kurtz (Ph.D., Sociology from Florida International University).
+In addition to an office at the NSU main campus in Ft.
+Lauderdale, ARSH maintains both an administrative office and a field office, which houses the day-to-day operations of extramurally funded grants, in Miami.